IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ```bash
 oc apply -n <ucd_namespace> -f <ibm-entitlement-key>.yaml
 ```
-4. If your original UCD server instance used a configMap resource to load the JDBC driver file into the ext-lib Persistent Volume, then recreate that configMap resource by running the following command.
+4. If your original DevOps Deploy server instance used a configMap resource to load the JDBC driver file into the ext-lib Persistent Volume, then recreate that configMap resource by running the following command.
 ```bash
 oc apply -n <ucd_namespace> -f <configMapName>.yaml
 ```